-At 87-years old [as of January 16, 2024], psychic actress Noreen Renier thus rates as the most discredited psychic medium in the world.
-As a TV actress she has fooled millions of people worldwide to believe constables and police seek out her psychic and medium powers of insight.
-That includes completely bogus claims of working cases for the FBI, CIA, and Scotland Yard.
+At 88-years old [as of January 16, 2025), psychic actress Noreen Renier has fooled millions of people worldwide.
 Noreen Renier also has been shown to have charged grieving families of missing children $1000 and up to find them using "super psychic powers".
 Yet Noreen Renier never has found any child, teenager, or adult.
 And though her failure rate is 100% she's pocketed their cash --- and rejected charge card payments.
-In her latest bankruptcy court Noreen Renier failed to report one bank account where she made over $100,000.00 in cash deposits.
-That court ruled she had misled the court.
-There is clear evidence that Noreen Renier has for decades milked clients while scamming police, reporters, the media, jury members, and judges.
+In her latest bankruptcy court Noreen Renier failed to report one bank account where she deposited over $100,000.00 in cash.
+That U.S. federal court ruled she had misled the court.
+There is clear evidence that Noreen Renier has for decades milked clients while scamming the public, reporters, the media, jury members, and judges.

 Noreen Renier, Noreen Renier psychic, Noreen Renier Psychic detective, Noreen Renier police psychic, Noreen Renier missing children, Noreen Renier A Mind For Murder

 These 25 biography falsehoods listed below were gathered from 1980-2024.
 Noreen Renier has both sued and/or responded to lawsuits in over 37 courts across the United States.
 Since 2017 Noreen Renier has been before over half a dozen judges just in the state of Florida!
 More than a dozen of her attorneys have quit in disgust, and in 2019 even her local Orlando attorney quit citing "irreconcilable differences".
 From just 2006 to 2023 U.S. state and federal courts from Seattle Washington to Richmond Virgina have issued over 100 pages of judgment rulings against Noreen Renier.
-Her attempts to shut down public websites such as this have failed in court after court.
-In fact, Noreen Renier has repeatedly failed to show any materials on this website that are untrue or libelous.
-Noreen Renier even created fake "police murder evidence" as stage props for TV interviews to pass herself off as a true crime psychic.
-Over the past 7 years many of her past supporters have left her.
+She has repeatedly failed to show any materials on this website that are untrue or libelous.
+Her creation of fake "police murder evidence" as stage props during TV interviews is pathetic.
+Over the past decade many of her past supporters have left her.

 Noreen Renier, psychic detective, unsolved crimes, unsolved mysteries, Missing Persons,